ComfortableGreySloth/FoundryVTTDaggerheartSWB/README.md

 In order to install this you will need to download and install FoundryVTT v11.
 Within FoundryVTT install the "Simple Worldbuilding" system, and the following modules:

-Auto-Rotate
+Auto-Rotate,
-Break Time
+Break Time,
-Dice so Nice!
+Dice so Nice!,
-Dice Tray
+Dice Tray,
-Drag Upload (Get Over Here!)
+Drag Upload (Get Over Here!),
-Effect Macro
+Effect Macro,
-Follow Me!
+Follow Me!,
-Item Macro
+Item Macro,
-Jack Kerouac's Animated Spell Effects
+Jack Kerouac's Animated Spell Effects,
-Jack Kerouac's Animated Spell Effects: Cartoon
+Jack Kerouac's Animated Spell Effects: Cartoon,
-Jack Kerouac's Animated Tokens
+Jack Kerouac's Animated Tokens,
-JB2A - Jules and Ben's Animated Assets - Free Content Lancer Initiative libWrapper
+JB2A - Jules and Ben's Animated Assets - Free Content, Lancer Initiative, libWrapper,
-Patrol
+Patrol,
-Pings
+Pings,
-Polyglot
+Polyglot,
-PopOut!
+PopOut!,
-Popout Resizer
+Popout Resizer,
-Sequencer
+Sequencer,
-Settings Extender
+Settings Extender,
-Simple Worldbuilding Plus
+Simple Worldbuilding Plus,
-socketlib
+socketlib,
-Tagger
+Tagger,
-Template Macro
+Template Macro,
-The Forge
+The Forge,
-Tidy UI - Game Settings
+Tidy UI - Game Settings,
-Token Attacher
+Token Attacher,
-Token Auras
+Token Auras,
-Tokenizer
+Tokenizer,
-Token Magic FX
+Token Magic FX,
-Token Says
+Token Says,
-Token Z
+Token Z,
 Warp Gate

 Then create a world with the title "Daggerheart" and close FoundryVTT.
 Download the zip within this repository.
 Unzip the "daggerheart" folder into your FoundryVTT world folder, and overwrite everything.
 You should be able to open the world, update it to your version, and  then play!